Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Lower bounds for shallow random quantum circuits

 the variance over $\mathsf{RQC}(n,d)$ is bounded by

-$\forall O \in H_{2^n,2^n}$ with $\norm{O}_\infty \leq 1$ and $\forall \rho \in \mathcal{S}_{2^n}$. \end{lemma} \begin{proof}[Proof sketch] Bounds on low-depth moments for BRQCs have been shown in~\cite{nietner2023average, barak2020spoofing} by counting partitions over a statistical mechanical model, a technique developed originally in~\cite{hunter2019unitary}.
-We use the same technique to show an analogous bound for our problem:
+for all $O \in H_{2^n,2^n}$ with $\norm{O}_\infty \leq 1$ and all $\rho \in \mathcal{S}_{2^n}$. \end{lemma} \begin{proof}[Proof sketch] Bounds on low-order moments of BRQCs of the considered depths have been shown in~\cite{nietner2023average, barak2020spoofing} by counting partitions over a statistical mechanical model, a technique developed originally in~\cite{hunter2019unitary}.
+Using similar arguments, we obtain the following bound.

-Then, using the fact that brickwork random quantum circuits form exact 1-designs at any depth, and substituting in the moments from Lemma~\ref{lem:haar-moments}, the desired result is obtained from direct computation.
-We show the detailed proof in Appendix~\ref{app:shallow-var}. \end{proof} In order to bound the trivial fraction, we will use the following lemma from~\cite{wadhwa2024learning} \begin{lemma}[Unitaries are far from the maximally depolarizing channel, cf.~\cite{wadhwa2024learning}] For any unitary $U \in U(N)$, we have :
+Then, using the fact that brickwork random quantum circuits form exact 1-designs at any depth, and substituting in the moments from Lemma~\ref{lem:haar-moments}, we obtain the desired result.
+We defer the complete proof to Appendix~\ref{app:shallow-var}. \end{proof}